jundalisay/superb/content/en/research/kepler/harmony/book-1/part-33.md

 Geometrical knowledge.

+## Proposition 35

-## Proposition 35: The side of the Tetragon derives its Geometrical description [method of drawing] from its angles, if it is drawn independently of a circle {extra circulum)
+**The side of the Tetragon derives its Geometrical description [method of drawing] from its angles, if it is drawn independently of a circle {extra circulum)**

 If it is inscribed in a circle this description is of the third degree of kno wledge,the description of its square is of the second degree, and so is that of the area of the figure.

 Let the Tetragon be OQPR, its angle, by XXXIII of this book, is a right angle, so by Euclid 1.46^^^ it is easy, given the side, to describe (draw) the Tetragon.

-Since it has 4 angles it has the same number of sides; thus two sides that meef^^ cut off two quarters of the P
-Circle, that is half the circle.
-So by XXXIV of this book the end-points of contiguous sides lie on a diameter of the B 1 Xt circle.
+Since it has 4 angles it has the same number of sides; thus two sides that meef^^ cut off two quarters of the P Circle, that is half the circle.
+So by XXXIV of this book the end-points of contiguous sides lie on a diameter of the
+B 1 Xt  circle.

 As QO, QP, which form the right angle OQP in the semicircle OQP, have their end-points 0,P lying on the di­ O